RomeroBarata/dcme/README.md

 # dcme
 ## Overview
-dcme provides functions to compute complexity measures for data sets.
+The `dcme` package provides functions to compute complexity measures for data sets.

 ## Installation
-dcme is under development and not yet available on CRAN.
+`dcme` is under development and not yet available on CRAN.
 You can install the development version using the `devtools` package as follows:

 ```r